hakyim/miscel/osdc-data-training-requirements.md

 After Atwood comes back on line, we will also be requesting:

 3. That you re-certify that you will properly protect research data in Atwood.
+Specifically,

-Specifically, 3.1. that you will not ever connect from an Atwood virtual machine directly to the Internet (but instead all connections will always go through the Atwood Head Node);
+  - that you will not ever connect from an Atwood virtual machine directly to the Internet (but instead all connections will always go through the Atwood Head Node)
-3.2. that all protected health information is always transported in an encrypted form; 3.3. that if any protected health information or other sensitive data is ever removed from Atwood, then it is transported in an encrypted form to another computing environment that has been approved by your home institution for storing and managing sensitive data; and
+  - that all protected health information is always transported in an encrypted form;
+  - that if any protected health information or other sensitive data is ever removed from Atwood, then it is transported in an encrypted form to another computing environment that has been approved by your home institution for storing and managing sensitive data; and
-3.4. that you will not defeat or circumvent any of the mechanisms that Atwood employs for protecting and securing data, include proxies and head nodes.
+  - that you will not defeat or circumvent any of the mechanisms that Atwood employs for protecting and securing data, include proxies and head nodes.
-This re-certification will be done by reading an online notice and indicating that you will honor the Atwood usage agreement.
+  - This re-certification will be done by reading an online notice and indicating that you will honor the Atwood usage agreement.

 ###About CITI Training: